2018–19 UEFA Champions League group stage: Draw

 The fixtures were decided after the draw, using a computer draw not shown to public, with the following match sequence (Regulations Article 16.02):

-Note: Positions for scheduling do not use the seeding pots, e.g. Team 1 is not necessarily the team from Pot 1 in the draw.

 There were scheduling restrictions: for example, teams from the same city (e.g. Real Madrid and Atlético Madrid) in general were not scheduled to play at home on the same matchday (to avoid them playing at home on the same day or on consecutive days, due to logistics and crowd control), and teams from "winter countries" (e.g. Russia) were not scheduled to play at home on the last matchday (due to cold weather).

 Teams

-Below are the participating teams (with their 2018 UEFA club coefficients), grouped by their seeding pot.
-They include:
+Below were the participating teams (with their 2018 UEFA club coefficients), grouped by their seeding pot.
+They included: